pbergholz/asm-ncb.github.io/program/index.md

 ### Friday, October 21

 #### Plenary session, Ballroom B/C
-8:15 Welcome from the NCB President
+8:45 Welcome from the NCB President
-8:30 Keynote:  Michael Ibba, The Ohio State University, “Translational Control of Antibiotic Resistance”
+9:00 Keynote:  Michael Ibba, The Ohio State University, “Translational Control of Antibiotic Resistance”
-9:30 Pat Schlievert, University of Iowa, Staphylococcus aureus enterotoxins as alternatives to antibiotics
+10:00 Pat Schlievert, University of Iowa, "Can Coconuts Kill Many Microbial Pathogens?"
-10:00 coffee break
+10:30 coffee break

 #### Concurrent oral presentations, Ballroom B and Ballroom C
-10:30-12:00  TBD, selected from abstracts.
-Some will be student presentations.
+11:00-12:30  Selected from abstracts.

-#### Lunch
+#### Lunch (12:30-1:30)
   Professional Development Lunch for Post-docs and Students: Career panel in Ballroom A with boxed lunches.
   Professionals:  lunch provided at Buford’s restaurant

 #### Concurrent oral presentations, Ballroom B and Ballroom C
 B:
-1:30 Elitza Theel, Mayo Clinic, “Zika Virus – A Perspective from the Clinical Laboratory”.
-2:00 TBD, selected from abstracts.
-Some will be student presentations.
+2:00 Elizabeth Rucks, University of South Dakota, “Lessons learned in mapping the chlamydial inclusion membrane”.
+2:30 Selected from abstracts.
+3:00 Kim Brogden, University of Iowa, "Creating computational simulation models containing patient mutational profiles predict drug responder status to anti-PD-1/PD- L1 immunotherapy"
+3:30 Selected from abstracts.

 C:
-1:30 TBD, selected from abstracts.
-Some will be student presentations.
-2:15 John Bannantine, USDA-ARS, title TBD
-2:45 coffee break

-B:
-3:00 Lisa Rucks, University of South Dakota, title TBD.
-3:30 TBD, selected from abstracts.
-Some will be student presentations.

-C:
-3:00      TBD, selected from abstracts.
-Some will be student presentations.
-4:00 invited speaker TBD
+2:00 Selected from abstracts.
+2:30 Elitza Theel, Mayo Clinic, "Zika Virus – A Perspective from the Clinical Laboratory" 3:00 Selected from abstracts.
+3:30 John Bannantine, University of Iowa, "The wild goose chase in mycobacterial research: the need to question even repeated observations"

 #### Poster session, Ballroom D
-4:30-6:00  Please plan to be at your poster from 4-5
+4:00-5:30  Please plan to be at your poster from 4-5
+5:30-6:00  Break
-6pm Dinner and Dancing, Ballroom ABC
+6:00-9:30 Dinner and Entertainment, Ballroom ABC

 ### Saturday, October 22